How to Study French Every Day

 The notebook featured in the French Room Cahier examples is available to buy on Amazon.
 It is the same Cahier that I use.

-Use the libraries when you need support
+Use the libraries when you need support resolving a specific question

 While building sentences, learners sometimes discover a difficulty.